Programs by Campus

 A total of 90 credit hours, including 30 credit hours of formal course work, (of which 12 are in the minor field).
 Required courses include: G717 (3 cr.), G735 (1 cr.), G736 (1 cr.), G718 (6 cr.), F702 (1 cr.), G855 (1 cr.), G655 (1 cr.), G505 (1 cr.).
 Three credits of Physiology electives complete the 18 credit hours of course work for the major.

-Comprised of 12 credit hours in one of the following fields: anatomy, biochemistry, microbiology and immunology, pharmacology, medical genetics, neurobiology, life sciences, aging diabetes, imaging, bioinformatics, or cancer biology.
+Comprised of 12 credit hours in one of the following fields: anatomy, biochemistry, cardiovascular sciences, microbiology and immunology, pharmacology, medical genetics, neurobiology, life sciences, aging diabetes, imaging, bioinformatics, or cancer biology.

 Written and oral.